 The types of measurements that can be useful and meaningful are outlined in our earlier article Contract Management KPIs – Measuring What Matters.

 We now need to take the notion of what measurements matter in Contract Management up a level, to look at what matters most.

 Why?
 Because identifying the right things to measure can be hard.
 Measuring the wrong things or not enough of the right things can produce a misleading impression and send you off in the wrong direction or unwittingly ignore a looming problem.

 Ignorance is not bliss – what you don’t know really can really hurt you.

-In this article, we’ll provide a comprehensive list of the essential goals and measures needing to be tracked in a high-performing contract management function.
+In this article, we’ll provide a comprehensive list of the essential goals and measures that need monitoring in a high-performing contract management function.
 We’ll cover the rationale for ‘what matters most’, the key elements of measurement, and the importance of context in understanding the as-measured positions.

 The lowdown on ‘what matters most’

 Lots of measures can be interesting, even intriguing in a ‘who knew?’ kind of way, but otherwise not all that useful for indicating how well the Contract Management function is doing its job.

 Consider a car’s instrument panel with its handful of gauges showing measurements that the manufacturer has deemed to matter, things like vehicle speed, engine speed, fuel remaining, battery charge level, engine temperature level, fuel usage rate, distance travelled this trip and cumulative distance travelled.

 What matters most to your average driver though?
 Speed, in order to comply with the posted limit, and fuel remaining, in order to determine when to fill up.